 The Blue Cross Blue Shield Association, whose 38 local member companies insure about 100 million people, will encourage the plans “to offer their customers the broadest set of protections possible at an affordable price,” said Kelly Miller, a spokeswoman.

-WellPoint Inc. (WLP), the second-largest insurer by market value and owner of Blue Cross Blue Shield plans in 14 states, will announce specific coverage plans after the court ruling, said Kristin Binns, a spokeswoman for the Indianapolis-based company.
+WellPoint Inc. (WLP:US), the second-largest insurer by market value and owner of Blue Cross Blue Shield plans in 14 states, will announce specific coverage plans after the court ruling, said Kristin Binns, a spokeswoman for the Indianapolis-based company.

 Cigna Corp.
-(CI), the fourth-largest U.S. insurer, said in an e- mailed statement it would wait until after the court rules to announce its plans.
+(CI:US), the fourth-largest U.S. insurer, said in an e- mailed statement it would wait until after the court rules to announce its plans.
 The Bloomfield, Connecticut-based company said it’s “prepared to proceed as appropriate on behalf of our customers when the court deliberations reach their conclusion.”

 The ruling will mark the first time the high court has ruled on a president’s signature legislative achievement in the middle of his re-election bid.